tonyjameshart/Celiogix/ANDROID_AAB_CONFIG_REFERENCE.md

 4. **Density Splits**: Optimized resources for different screen densities
 5. **ABI Splits**: Architecture-specific optimizations

-This configuration ensures optimal AAB performance and distribution for the Celiogix Mobile Companion.
+This configuration ensures optimal AAB performance and distribution for the CeliacShield Mobile Companion.